• Skip to primary navigation

 Pharaoh ants colonies are large, containing thousands or even hundreds of thousands of workers.
 Like many other ant species, Pharaoh ants produce winged reproductives to spread the colony.
 However, these winged ants never swarm like other species do.
 Mating takes place entirely within the nest.

 Pharaoh ant colonies spread by a process called budding.
 A reproductive queen and a group of workers will leave the colony and find a new place to live, then establish a new nest.
-The new nest will not compete with the old nest, and the ants will cooperate with one another.
+The new nest will not compete with the old nest, and the Pharaoh ant colonies will cooperate with one another.
 This process happens naturally as colonies grow, but it can be triggered by stress.
 This is why you should never spray a contact pesticide to kill Pharaoh ants.
 The pesticide will stress the colony and cause it to split, making the problem worse.
 Instead of having one large colony, the ants will create several smaller nests throughout the building.
+It’s also why it’s so important to correctly identify Pharaoh ants.

 Pharaoh ant queens live from between 4 to 12 months.
 Queens normally lay eggs in batches of 10 to 12 at a time, but can lay up to 400 eggs after mating.
 It takes approximately 38 days for an egg to reach adulthood at the ant’s preferred temperature of 80°.
 Workers live for about 10 weeks.